Enable SQL Server Managed Backup to Microsoft Azure

 EXEC msdb.managed_backup.sp_set_parameter @parameter_name = 'SSMBackup2WANotificationEmailIds', @parameter_value = '<email1;email2>'

 View backup files in the Microsoft Azure Storage Account: Connect to the storage account from SQL Server Management Studio or the Azure Management Portal.
 You will see any backup files in the container you specified.
-Note that you might see a database and a log backup within 5 minutes of enabling SQL Server Managed Backup to Windows Azure for the database.
+Note that you might see a database and a log backup within 5 minutes of enabling SQL Server Managed Backup to Microsoft Azure for the database.

 Monitor the Health Status: You can monitor through e-mail notifications you configured previously, or actively monitor the events logged.
 The following are some example Transact-SQL Statements used to view the events: